 - Encourage your teen to read a book they enjoy for at least thirty minutes a day.

 - Model reading for your teen.
 The more they see you reading, the more likely they are to follow your example.

 - Have your teen sign up for the summer reading challenge at a local library.
-This could be fun competition, a way to meet other teen readers, and win some cool prizes!
+This could be a fun form of competition and a way to meet other teen readers.

-Becoming a real reader can improve your teen’s vocabulary, make them a better writer, and enlarge their breadth of understanding of the world around them.
-And it’s not too late….
+It’s not too late!
 To help your teen pick out books to read this summer, we’ve compiled this list from several libraries and organized them by grade.
-What books would you add to these lists?

 High School Reading List